School Policies

 26 February 2023

-Indian Way School to Mark Its 50th Anniversary Alma Marie Diabo (Administrator) at Indian Way School is excited to announce the school’s 50th Anniversary.
+Alma Marie Diabo, Administrator at Indian Way School, was excited to announce the school’s 50th Anniversary.
 The school has been in operation since 1972!
-An in-school celebration is planned for Friday, August 27th.
-Staff and students will celebrate this milestone with a full day of fun activities […]
+An in-school celebration occurred on Friday, August 27th.
+Staff and students celebrated this milestone with a full day of fun activities and a picnic lunch.
+Niá:wen